The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Conceptual considerations and comparison of conventions

-The derivation of the first algebraic Compositions property is more involved.
-Applying the Exact Squares property to the top diagram in Figure~\ref{KM_fig1}, where the left column, the bottom row, and the center row are the exact triples~\eref{compEX_e} corresponding to the compositions $D_2\!\circ\!D_1$, $D_3\!\circ\!D_2$, and $D_3\!\circ\!(D_2\!\circ\!D_1)$, with the last one augmented by~$\id_{X_2}$,
+The left column in the top diagram of Figure~\ref{KM_fig1}, the bottom row in this diagram, and the top row in the middle diagram of Figure~\ref{KM_fig1} are the exact triples~\eref{compEX_e} corresponding to the compositions $D_2\!\circ\!D_1$, $D_3\!\circ\!D_2$, and $D_3\!\circ\!(D_2\!\circ\!D_1)$, respectively.
+The middle rows in these two figures are the direct sum of the exact triple~\eref{compEX_e} corresponding to the composition $D_3\!\circ\!(D_2\!\circ\!D_1)$ with the exact triple